The Cost

 Koss didn’t say anything.
 Then: “Copy.”

 He came out in section three.
 Pulled himself through the hatch.
 Replaced the storage racks against the wall.
 His hands did this.
 He watched them do it.
-The racks went back where they’d been and the crawl was behind them and section four was behind that.
+The racks went back where they’d been and the crawl was behind them and section four was behind that and Nika was behind that, in the red light, with a toolkit nobody was coming back for.

 Caro’s voice on the comm.
 “Lev.”